Environmental Sound Classification on An Embedded Hardware Platform: Discussion: Development Issues

-\textbf{Temperature and latency of Raspberry Pi:} We find that the temperature of the CPU in Raspberry Pi increases when we run the AI algorithms on it.
-To prevent overheating, the Raspberry Pi has an automatic CPU clock control mechanism that slows down the process of Raspberry Pi whenever the temperature gets too high, resulting in increased inference latency.
+We find that the temperature of the Raspberry Pi's CPU increases when we run the AI algorithms on it.
+To prevent overheating, the Raspberry Pi has an automatic CPU clock control mechanism that slows down the processing on the Raspberry Pi whenever the temperature gets too high, resulting in increased inference latency.

-Figure \ref{fig:tempvslatency} shows the the temperature and latency in the Raspberry Pi when PANNs model runs for few minutes.
+Figure \ref{fig:tempvslatency} shows the the temperature and latency in the Raspberry Pi when the PANNs model runs for few minutes.
 We observe that the there is a rise in temperature of more than 25$^{\circ}$C after 14 minutes of continuous operation.
 After 8 minutes of running the PANNs model, the CPU temperature stabilises around 79$^{\circ}$C. Meanwhile, as the temperature increases, the average inference latency also increases from approximately 0.5s to 0.6s.
-To mitigate this effect, it is important to incorporate heat sinks or ventilation system of the Raspberry Pi hardware container to provide sufficient cooling.
+To mitigate this effect, it is important to incorporate heat sinks or a ventilation system for the Raspberry Pi hardware container to provide sufficient cooling.